 A perfect day

 Plan an hours-long chill-out session at the tranquil (for Mykonos) Panormos Beach on the island’s north side, where you can eat lunch at the beach’s café or grab a beer from one of the vendors making the rounds up and down the sand.
 Take a siesta at your hotel and head to Mykonos town in early evening for a wander around the Matoyianni district, where narrow streets are lined with shops selling sun hats and handmade jewelry.
 Watch the sunset from the town’s best vantage point, a bayside area called Little Venice or Windmills.
 Right there on the harbor, the restaurant Sea Satin serves Greek salads and prawn spaghetti with great views.
-And if you’re up for it, finish in typical Mykonos style: with a night of partying at clubs like Jackie O, Rock n Roll, and Astra—or a casual nightcap at Caprice.
+And if you’re up for it, finish in typical Mykonos style: with a night of partying at clubs like Jackie O and Astra—or a casual nightcap at Caprice.

 Mid-June to mid-July.
 At the beginning of the summer, you get the best of both shoulder and peak seasons: It’s lively but not crowded and warm but not scorching, and hotel rates aren’t sky-high.
 Be aware that Mykonos is always windy, so bring a light sweater for evenings.

 August, at the height of peak season; go only if you’re into hot, crowded, and expensive.

 November to March.
 The island is wintry and even windier than it is the rest of the year—and most things are closed.

 Thinking you can rely on taxis.
 There are about 30 taxis on the entire island, so you’ll have to wait for a ride (especially in evenings) and pay high prices for even short journeys.
 Ask your hotel to arrange a car or scooter rental.